bigmlcom/bigmler/docs/index.rst

     $ pip install bigmler

-You can also install the development version of the bindings directly from the Git repository::
+You can also install the development version of bigmler directly from the Git repository::

     $ pip install -e git://github.com/bigmlcom/bigmler.git#egg=bigmler